-Random images from the metropolis of McCleary, Grays Harbor County, Washington
+Random images & musings from the metro of McCleary, Grays Harbor County, Washington

 Forest fire smoke over Hospital Hill